 Secondary training sites constitute Off-Site Training experiences that may be used to provide access to required procedures and to enhance training.
-Secondary training supervisors must be ACVIM or approved ECVIM diplomates in Cardiology and are expected to provide Direct Supervision.
+Secondary training supervisors must be ACVIM or approved ECVIM diplomates in Cardiology and are expected to provide active (direct) Supervision.
+No more than four (4) of the required twenty-four (24) months of active (direct) supervision of clinical training can be obtained at secondary training sites.